-In the summer of 2010, I was lucky enough to participate in a week-long workshop for community college faculty in Plymouth, Massachusetts, sponsored jointly by the National Endowment for the Humanities and the Community College Humanities Association.
-We spent a week listening to scholars discuss various topics, such as the relationship between the Wampanoag and the Pilgrims and the intricacies of Calvinist philosophies, and we toured sites such as Pilgrim Hall and Plymouth Plantation, where we also had access to archival materials and other reference materials.
-And on one of our last nights, we spent a fun evening at Pilgrim Hall for their “Rum and Revolution” tasting party.
+In the summer of 2010, I was lucky enough to participate in a week-long workshop for college faculty in Plymouth, Massachusetts, sponsored jointly by the National Endowment for the Humanities and the Community College Humanities Association.
+We spent a week listening to scholars discuss various topics, such as the relationship between the Wampanoag and the Pilgrims and the intricacies of Calvinist theology, and we toured sites such as Pilgrim Hall and Plimoth Plantation, where we also had access to archival materials and other reference materials.
+And on our last night, we spent a fun evening at Pilgrim Hall for their “Rum and Revolution” tasting party.

 To complete the program, we were each to undertake further research or to develop course materials to take back to our classrooms.
 I chose Thanksgiving as my topic because of the richness of the story and the possibility of exploring so many avenues with students.
-I read James Baker’s Thanksgiving: A National History and was especially interested in his statement that our modern story of Thanksgiving comes largely from the fiction of Jane Goodwin Austin.
+I read James Baker’s Thanksgiving: A National History and was interested in his statement that our modern story of Thanksgiving comesfrom a novel by Jane Goodwin Austin.